zhangkao/IIP_Salient360_2017/README.md

 ## Paper & Citation

-If you use the TwoS video saliency model, please cite the following paper:
+If you use the KSVD model, please cite the following paper:
 ```

 @article{ling2018saliency,